sorare/api/README.md

    }
    ```

-1. Sign all `LimitOrder` objects and build the `bigInput` argument.
+1. Sign all `LimitOrder` objects and build the `bidInput` argument.

    ```js
    const starkSignatures = limitOrders.map((limitOrder) => ({